jbx-protocol/juice-docs-v2/docs/api/contracts/jbsingletokenpaymentterminalstore/write/recordaddedbalancefor.md

   The msg.sender must be an IJBSingleTokenPaymentTerminal.

   @param _projectId The ID of the project to which the funds being added belong.
-  @param _amount The amount of temrinal tokens added, as a fixed point number with the same amount of decimals as its relative terminal.
+  @param _amount The amount of terminal tokens added, as a fixed point number with the same amount of decimals as its relative terminal.
 */
 function recordAddedBalanceFor(uint256 _projectId, uint256 _amount)
   external